syntax-syndicate/goose-terminal-agent/documentation/blog/2025-06-24-mcp-jupyter-server/index.md

 ## A Better Approach: Persistent State

 The MCP Jupyter Server takes a different approach.
-Instead of losing context between interactions, it maintains persistent memory and lets the AI interact with your data through code execution.
+Instead of losing context between interactions, it maintains persistent memory and lets the AI interact with your data through Jupyter code cell execution.
 This creates a powerful paradigm:

 - **Persistent memory**: Variables and state are maintained across all interactions
 - **Efficient iterations**: No need to reload data or re-establish context